w3c/wai-website/pages/design-develop/tutorials/tables/irregular.md

 ## Table with two tier headers
 {:.ex}

-In the table below, there are two pairs of column headers.
-Each pair of column headers, “Produced” and “Sold” is associated with a first-level header that identifies the pair: “Mars” and “Venus”.
-These first-level headers are made to span two columns by using the `colspan` attribute with the value of `2`.
+In the table below, there are two pairs of “Produced” and “Sold” column headers.
+Each pair is associated with a first-level header that identifies the pair: “Mars” and “Venus”.
+The first-level headers are made to span two columns by using the `colspan` attribute with the value of `2`.

 The column structure needs to be defined at the beginning of the table to associate first-level headers correctly with all cells of both columns.
 Use `<colgroup>` and nested `<col>` elements to identify each column, beginning on the left.
 If a header spans two or more columns, add a span attribute to the`<colgroup>` element instead of that number of `<col>` elements.
 The value of the `span` attribute indicates the number of columns spanned.